YuvalShaul/kubernetes/labs/k8s-VirtualBox/D-pods-and-containers/18-init-containers/README.md

-# 18 - Init Pods
+# 18 - Init Containers

-In this lab we are going to demonstrate init pods.
+In this lab we are going to demonstrate init containers.

 - Look at **init-pod.yaml** file from this lab.
 - It defines a pod with 2 init containers and 1 app container.